 As a result of her work, Katie has received several honours and awards, including an RSA Fellowship for her community research work, and the title of Global Shaper at the World Economic Forum for work promoting children’s rights.
+Katie is a Trustee of the Finance Innovation Lab, which aims to transform the financial system so that it works for people and planet.
 She has also served as Programme Chair for the Northern California Grants Managers Network and as an Elected Executive member of the London Civic Forum.

 Why I work for NPC

 ‘NPC is at the forefront of vital debates about the social sector and everyone in the team is passionate about making a difference to people and communities.’